Notice to Importers

 9.1.
 Types of Permits

-9.1.1 An import permit issued by DFAIT is required for every shipment of specialty creams covered by this Notice to enter Canada.
+9.1.1 An import permit issued by DFATD is required for every shipment of specialty creams covered by this Notice to enter Canada.
 For a given shipment, importers may either present a shipment-specific import permit or invoke the appropriate General Import Permit (GIP).

 9.2.
 Shipment-Specific Import Permits